 It's charming to see scientists on 'legit' space documentaries like Morgan Freeman's Through the Wormhole on the Science Channel explain how unlikely it is that UFOs could travel from other galaxies, since they're millions of light years apart - and yet these same scientists posit the existence of worm holes and parallel universes, and superior technology, but then if anyone puts two and two together they get scoffed upon.

 If you'd have posited that in the future everyone in the world would be walking around with tiny phones that can reach anyone in the world anywhere at any time, they'd have told you flat out such things were impossible.
 Wireless radios, maybe... but satellite telephone service affordable to even the local ghetto youth?
-Pshaw, sir!
-The only one, way back in the 1980s, who saw and wrote about a future where our external world is all poverty stricken and everyone lives in a digital other realm?
+Pshaw!
+The only one, way back in the 1980s, who saw and wrote about a future where our external world is all poverty stricken but everyone's a king in a digital realm?
 William Gibson.

 I'm not even sure I 100% believe in it even now, and I have a cell phone like everyone else.
 But unlike most people, I'm skeeved out by the thought of what sort of inter-dimensional space dust might be on those bouncy signals I'm sticking in my ear.
 Frankly, I don't believe it works.
 I think it's just a hypnosis machine that convinces people they've called each other in the past.
 The voices are echoes, of the windmills of your mind.